complexorganizations/unbound-manager/.github/readme.md

 Is the list updated on a regular basis?
 - We strive to update the list every 24 hours, but this cannot be guaranteed, and if it is not updated for any reason please let us know.

+Why are you only banning it on the DNS level rather than the system level?
+- It's a good idea to prohibit something on a system level rather than a DNS level, however some devices can't prohibit it on a system level (for example, smart devices), therefore a dns level is preferred.

 ---
 ### Author
 * Name: Prajwal Koirala